In a medium saucepan over medium heat, melt the butter. Once butter is melted, add the flour into the pot and whisk until a paste forms.

 Once the cheese has melted on the sandwiches, remove the cookie sheet from the oven.
 Move the top rack of the oven up until it’s directly under the broiler, then turn the oven to a high broil.
 Put the cookie sheet of sandwiches back on the top rack and broil until the cheese is bubbly and starts to toast.
 Watch your sandwiches closely at this point, as broiling can cause them to burn easily.

 When the cheese is toasted, remove the sandwiches from the oven.
+Top each sandwich with an egg over easy.
 Cut with a fork to eat.
 Enjoy!